isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-folding-ladders-for-painters.markdown

 The Werner MT-22 telescoping-ladders is a product you don't want to miss in your store because of its versatile nature.

 You can convert it into a stairway step-ladder, twin step-ladder, extension ladder, or 2 scaffold bases.
-This series features 4 models, namely MT-13, MT-17, MT-22, and MT-26, to give you a range to choose from.Â These ladders are designed for your comfort and efficiency.
+This series features 4 models, namely MT-13, MT-17, MT-22, and MT-26, to give you a range to choose from.
+These ladders are designed for your comfort and efficiency.
 They have push-knob hinges that are fixed with double-riveted steps for durability.
 Whether you intend to accomplish an internal or external task, this product is the real deal.
 Each units inner section is designed to allow the ladder to be folded in 3 set positions i.e.
 - Extension ladder